Contributing Gear Editor

 The ProShot Dive case has everything we want in a waterproof phone case with an easy-to-use design.
 To use the case, you simply slip in your phone, lock the case, and you’re good to go.
 The touch screen doesn’t work while underwater, but the case comes with a compatible app and once you download it, you can easily switch from photo to video while in the water.

 The only challenge we had while taking photos was that the app kept switching to sleep mode and then would take a couple of seconds to get back in focus, which caused us to miss a few shots.
 Sometimes we simply used the case on its own without the app when we didn’t feel like messing with it.
-The case comes with a floating hand grip and a wrist strap, which made it much easier to swim and take photos.
+The case comes with a floating hand grip and a wrist strap, which makes it much easier to swim and take photos.
 Despite being one of the smaller and seemingly simpler cases, the ProShot case is waterproof to 130 feet, so you can easily take it on dives in addition to capturing images in the surf.

 CHECK PRICE ON AMAZON